ASEAN Backpacking: Dutch East Indies

 June 18, 2014 ASEAN Backpacking

-In our third year as backpackers, we decided to take the former Dutch colony's trail.
-It was my second time both in Jakarta and Bali and my first time in Yogyakarta.
-Here is a recap of our 9-day adventure.
+In our third year as backpackers, we decided to trace the former Dutch colony's trail, marking my second time in Jakarta and Bali, and my inaugural visit to Yogyakarta.
+Here's a recap of our 9-day adventure:

 Day 1 was flight from Manila to Jakarta

-Since I was still slightly immobile from my trekking accident last December, I checked-in at the airport early.
-The process was a breeze and I was assisted by a personnel from Cebu Pacific.
+As I was still slightly immobile from my trekking accident last December, I checked in at the airport early.
+The process was smooth, with assistance from Cebu Pacific personnel.
 It was also the first time I met some of the backpackers I was traveling with.
+We checked in at Six Degrees Jakarta Backpackers Hostel on Jalan Cikini Raya.

-It was a nice backpackers inn.
-The ground floor was set-up to encourage backpackers to mingle, with a billiards table, movie room, and couches.
-Comfort rooms were common though, and the rooms were on the second floor, which was very inconvenient for a person with a disability like me.
-Plus, there were mosquitoes and cockroaches.
-But, overall, it was an okay place to stay in, and very cheap too.
+The ground floor was set up to encourage backpackers to mingle, with a billiards table, movie room, and couches.
+Comfort rooms were shared, and the rooms were on the second floor, inconvenient for a person with a disability like me.
+Despite mosquitoes and cockroaches, it was an okay and very cheap place to stay.

 Day 2 was Jakarta traffic and a few sites

-The group rented a coaster for this one day tour of Jakarta.
-Our first stop, which was just proper, was the Jakarta Cathedral, to give thanks and of course, pray for our safety.
+The group rented a coaster for a one-day tour of Jakarta.
+Our first stop was the Jakarta Cathedral to give thanks and pray for our safety.
+Afterward, we visited Taman Mini for a tour of the Indonesia Museum, had lunch, souvenir shopped at Sarinah Mall, and took pictures at Monas Monument.

 Day 3 was train to Yogyakarta and costume fitting